The Wrong Man (1956)

 Gracie with Coffee very soon after we lost Charlie.
 I thought this really portrayed the emotion felt that week, animals are sentient beings.
 In Proverbs it tells us to take good care of animals, and I love doing so, let us consider this in all things.

 See this beautiful white lab mix?
 This is our grand-doggy!
-Michelle and Josh have a small home and we babysat their dog, Liesl while Baby Asher made his arrival and the next few weeks...
+Zuzu and Tommy have a small home and we babysat their dog, Liesl while Baby Timmy made his arrival and the next few weeks...
 As I observed this precious doggy running with Gracie through the forest and taking swims Jem and I both knew she must stay with her grandhoomans.
 So now Gracie has a new running buddy here at the Forest!
 Liesl is a sweetie and a vibrant, energetic ball of energy full of love!

 I snapped this as I was walking out to the car..."We'll be back Liesl!"